tud-zih-energy/lo2s/README.md

 2. The used clock source for the kernel-space time measurments can be changed, however if you kernel doesn't support that, you can disable it with the CMake option `USE_PERF_CLOCKID`.
 3. If you get the following error message: `event 'ref-cycles' is not available as a metric leader!`, you can fallback to the bus-cycles metric as leader using `--metric-leader bus-cycles`.

+# Acknowledgements

+This work is supported by the German Research Foundation (DFG) within the CRC 912 - HAEC.

 # Primary Reference

 A description and use cases can be found in the following paper.
 Please cite this if you use `lo2s` for scientific work.